Skip to Main Content

 Water safety tips for lakes, rivers and oceans include:

-• Swim in designated areas.
+Swim in designated areas.
 Stay in areas designated for swimming and, if possible, where lifeguards are present.
 Avoid swimming alone.
-Do not attempt to swim in areas that are too challenging for your strength or skills.
+Do not attempt to swim in areas that are too challenging for your strength or skill.

 What to Do if Someone is Drowning

-If a water safety emergency occurs, “stay calm in a crisis or mishap,” Dr. Hicks says, “and consider getting basic life-support training so you are prepared for an emergency.”
+“Stay calm in a crisis or mishap,” Dr. Hicks says.
+“And consider getting basic life-support training so you are prepared for an emergency.”

 Knowing how to respond in a drowning situation can save a life.
 Here’s what to do:

-• Reach or throw, don’t go.
-If the person is within reach, use a long object to pull them to safetty.
+Reach or throw, don’t go.
+If the person is within reach, use a long object to pull them to safety.
 If they are farther away, throw a flotation device.

 When to Call for Help